Westland temperate forests

-The Westland temperate forests, also known as the Westland temperate rainforests, is a temperate broadleaf and mixed forests ecoregion located along the central west coast of New Zealand’s South Island, also known as Te Waipounamou.
+The Westland temperate forests, also known as the Westland temperate rainforests, is a temperate broadleaf and mixed forests ecoregion located along the central west coast of New Zealand’s South Island, also known as Te Waipounamu.
 These forests are found in the region of the Westland District, which spans approximately 11,880 square kilometers.
 It is bounded on the west by the Tasman Sea, and on the east by the Southern Alps.
 Much of this area is protected by the Westland Tai Poutini National Park.

 Geography

 New Zealand comprises two separate islands located in the Southern Hemisphere, commonly referred to as the North Island and the South Island.
 The Westland forests are located along the central west coast portion of the South Island.
 South of these forests lay the Fiordland temperate forests.
 Many glaciers are located in the Westland area.
 The Southern Alps run along the coast causing orographic lifting and high precipitation.

 Large portions of New Zealand have been protected for conservation purposes, especially in this region.
 This area has high biodiversity of plants and animals.
 Due to its remote location New Zealand was one of the last areas to be colonized and was primarily inhabited by the Māori until Europeans arrived in the 1600s.